galiarmero/galiarmero.dev/content/blog/getting-started-with-gatsby-fast-and-slow/index.md

   1. Gatsby loads plugins listed in `gatsby-config.js`
   2. Source plugins that were loaded are invoked to pull data into GraphQL

-GraphQL manages the data system for Gatsby.
+GraphQL manages the data for Gatsby.
 It normalizes data pulled from different sources so that we can query them in a standard expressive manner before we supply them to our pages.
 Note that it only exists at build-time, not when the site is already live.

 After `gatsby develop` is done, open [http://localhost:8000/___graphql](http://localhost:8000/___graphql).
-This is the link to GraphiQL, the in-browser GraphQL IDE.
+This is the link to GraphiQL, the in-browser GraphQL IDE, where we can explore available data and run queries.

-In the Explorer section on the left section are the available _schemas_ that can be queried.
-Highlighted in green are the schemas that were created by `gatsby-source-filesystem`.
+In the Explorer section on the left side are the available _schemas_ that can be queried.
+The schemas highlighted in green are those created by `gatsby-source-filesystem`.

 ![First look at GraphiQL](graphiql-first-look.png)